 Killing a Vyrmswarm is no small task; they are almost entirely immune to conventional weapons and susceptible only to things like fire, acid, or fast moving water.
 Even then, inflicting sufficient damage to destroy a swarm fully is rare; instead the swarm will typically disperse after enough mass is lost, seeking out smaller prey to rebuild its bulk.

-Despite the predatory cunning of Vyramswarms, they demonstrate minimal actual intelligence and no indication of memory or personality.
+Despite the deadly predatory cunning of Vyrmswarms, they demonstrate no sapience or indication of memory or personality.